 The City of Clinton sits inside of Clinton County, Iowa.
 Since 2000, MEDIC EMS has contracted with MercyOne in the City of Clinton to provide support for their interfacility transfer needs.
 As part of this arrangement, the MEDIC unit is provided subpar and hardly effective accommodations for their personnel and a covered parking space for their transport ambulance.
 MEDIC EMS prefers to keep both a bariatric-capable Type III and a Type II ambulance at this location, when available, which allows crews to pick the apparatus most appropriate for the required transport.
-This unit is primarily meant to provide interfacility transfer need extra units.
+This unit is primarily meant to provide interfacility transportation for MercyOne patients but will occasionally support the local EMS agencies when they need extra units.
 For some employees, the opportunity to work at a station that primarily focuses on transfers is preferred, but that is not the case for all employees.
 This operation presents a unique management and staffing challenge, but also some financial opportunities.